What is neuropsychology?

 How will the test results be used?

-Your test results will be shared with your referring physician and any other treatment providers you authorize our office to disperse results to.
-Typically, your physician will combine the recommendations that result from a neuropsychological exam with other information, such as neuroimaging studies and a standard physical examination, to determine the most appropriate course of treatment for you.
-Test results may rule out suspected conditions or diseases, may confirm diagnoses of conditions or diseases, and indicate which types of treatment interventions may be most effective for you.
+Your test results will be shared with your referring physician and any other treatment providers you authorize.
+Typically, your physician will combine the recommendations that result from a neuropsychological exam with other information, such as neuroimaging studies, physical examination findings, lab studies, etc., to determine the most appropriate course of treatment for you.
+Test results may rule out suspected conditions or diseases, may confirm diagnoses of conditions or diseases, and indicate which types of treatment interventions might be most effective for you.

 What should I bring with me to my initial consultation?